-The alto G is a 10 hole ocarina with a lower, more mellow tone compared to higher keyed ocarinas.
+The Pure Alto G is a 10 hole ocarina with a lower, more mellow tone compared to higher keyed ocarinas.
 Ocarinas in G are good for playing a lot of folk music, and the range also fits the entire repertoire of the great highland bagpipe.

 Pure Ocarinas include many innovations designed to help you play better, including:

 Pure Ocarinas were designed from the start as concert quality musical instruments, and great ergonomics is a key focus.
 They are carefully balanced to sit comfortably in the hand, with ergonomically placed and angled finger holes.

 All Pure Ocarinas have a functional tail and cappello that make it easier to hold the ocarina on the high notes.
 They can be used in combination with the 3 point grip, a technique that keeps the right hand fingers close to their finger holes when playing the high notes.
 Using these support points allows large leaps to be played easily.